 Manali is an extremely popular destination specially during the summer months.
 It is a beautiful town nestled in the northern end of the Kullu valley surrounded by the snow-capped Himalayas.
-With its beautiful locales and numerous sight-seeing options, Manali is an extremely popular as a family, student, camping and as a honeymoon destination.
+With its beautiful locales and numerous sight-seeing options, Manali is extremely popular with couples, families, students, trekkers, campers, nature lovers and honeymoon couples.
 Ancient temples, Tibetan Gompas, vibrant marketplaces, numerous restaurants, Pine forests, hiking trails, snow covered peaks, high majestic passes, the gurgling Beas, magical castles, art galleries and a rich cultural heritage make it a travelers delight.
-A minimum of 4 days is required to explore the glorious region.
+A minimum of 4 days is required and recommended to explore the gorgeous region.

 Tourists can shop for Apricot, peach, blueberry jams and crushes freshly grown in farms around or fresh honey.
 Enjoy fresh Himalayan fruit juices from the local bottling factories.
 The adventurous can go hiking or indulge in the many adventure activities conducted around the valley.
 The entire valley is blessed with stunning landscapes.
 You can just sit around with a hot cuppa, Sing or play your guitar around a blazing bonfire, or simply stare at the pristine pine covered slopes breathing in the fresh mountain air.
 It is a sure shot way to feel rejuvenated and eject the stress out of your system.

-By Road: Delhi-Manali travel by road is 556 kilometers and takes around 13-14 hours depending on the road conditions, traffic and pit stops taken on the way.
-HPTDC Buses connect Manali to major cities like Delhi, Chandigarh and Shimla.
+Both HPTDC (Himachal Tourism) and private buses ply daily and connect Manali to major cities like Delhi, Chandigarh, Dharamshala, Amritsar and Shimla.
 HPTDC Delhi-Manali Buses depart from Delhi every hour between 6 pm – 9 pm.
 Buses depart from Manali between 3 pm – 7 pm.
 Tickets can be booked online from The HPTDC website : Click Here.

-By Flight: Daily flights operate from Delhi and Chandigarh to Bhuntar Airport near Kullu (10 kms from Kullu and 60 kms from Manali).
+2) Travel By Flight: Daily flights operate from Delhi and Chandigarh to Bhuntar Airport near Kullu (10 kms from Kullu and 60 kms from Manali).
 Kullu airport has a taxi service counter.
 Alternately you can take a cab from the taxi-stand outside the airport or have your hotel arrange for a pickup.

 Route and Road conditions from Delhi-Manali